-By receiving an allocation of Distributor Options at the end of the Qualification Period, each Eligible Distributor confirms his or her agreement to continue to resell or personally consume at least 80% of all products purchased by such distributor per month.
-In addition, product returns during the Qualification or Vesting Periods will reduce commission levels and may affect distributor levels, consequently impacting the number of Distributor Options received by an individual distributor.
-In the event of product returns occurring after the Qualification or Vesting Periods which would have affected distributor levels or qualification for or vesting of Distributor Options had such product returns been made during the Qualification or Vesting Periods, NSI reserves the right to use any mechanism available to it under the NSI distributor policies and procedures, as may be amended from time to time, to recoup the value of the Distributor Options received by an individual distributor on the Vesting Date in excess of the value of Distributor Options which would have vested had such returns been made prior to the Vesting Date.
+PRODUCT RETURNS.
+By receiving an allocation of Distributor Options at the end of the Qualification Period, each Eligible Distributor confirms his or her agreement to continue to resell or personally consume at least 80% of all products purchased by such Eligible Distributor per month.
+In addition, product returns during the Qualification or Vesting Periods will reduce commission levels and may affect distributor pin levels, consequently impacting the number of Distributor Options received by an Eligible Distributor.
+In the event of product returns occurring after the Qualification or Vesting Periods which would have affected distributor pin levels or qualification for or vesting of Distributor Options had such product returns been made during the Qualification or Vesting Periods, NSI reserves the right to use any mechanism available to it under the NSI distributor policies and procedures, as may be amended from time to time, to recoup the value of the Distributor Options received by an Eligible Distributor on the Vesting Date in excess of the value of Distributor Options which would have vested had such returns been made prior to the Vesting Date.